 The Applicants are asking the Court to declare that both versions of the General Rules and the PPS decision to prevent the use of the signs infringed on their Charter rights.

-On Monday, January 26, 2026, the Ontario Superior Court of Justice will hear oral arguments in this case, which challenges a decision by the Parliamentary Protective Service (PPS) to prohibit the display of certain protest signs on Parliament Hill.
+The Ontario Superior Court of Justice will hear oral arguments on Thursday, March 5, 2026, in a case brought by Campaign Life Coalition (CLC) challenging a decision by the Parliamentary Protective Service (PPS) to prohibit the display of certain protest signs on Parliament Hill.

-Constitutional lawyer Hatim Kheir said, “We hope that the court will agree that the Rules for the Use of Parliament Hill unjustifiably limit the freedom of expression of demonstrators.”
+Constitutional lawyer Hatim Kheir said, “We look forward to this matter being heard.
+We hope that the court will agree that the Rules for the Use of Parliament Hill unjustifiably limit the freedom of expression of demonstrators.”

 “If there is any place in our country that should be maximally available for people to proclaim a political message, it is Parliament Hill,” he added.